RiftValleySoftware/basalt/plugins/things/README.md

 UNDER SPECIAL LICENSE, DIRECTLY FROM LITTLE GREEN VIPER OR THE GREAT RIFT VALLEY SOFTWARE COMPANY:
-It is NOT to be reused or combined into any application, nor is it to be redistributed, republished or sublicensed, unless done so, specifically WITH SPECIFIC, WRITTEN PERMISSION from Little Green Viper Software Development LLC, or The Great Rift Valley Software Company.
+It is NOT to be reused or combined into any application, nor is it to be redistributed, republished or sublicensed, unless done so, specifically WITH SPECIFIC, WRITTEN PERMISSION from The Great Rift Valley Software Company LLC, or The Great Rift Valley Software Company.

-Little Green Viper Software Development: https://littlegreenviper.com The Great Rift Valley Software Company: https://riftvalleysoftware.com
+The Great Rift Valley Software Company: https://riftvalleysoftware.com The Great Rift Valley Software Company: https://riftvalleysoftware.com